 Tired of scammers and spam messages?
 Fortunately, the Philippines now has a law that attempts to curb crimes perpetuated through SMS.
 The SIM Card Registration Act, otherwise known as the Republic Act No. 11934, finally took effect on 27 Dec 2022.

 Under the SIM Card Registration Act, all mobile users must register their numbers to avoid the deactivation of their cards.
 Originally, mobile users had until 26 Apr 2023 to register.
-Fortunately, the Department of Information and Communications Technology (DICT) extended the deadline to 90 days beyond the original date.
+Fortunately, the Department of Information and Communications Technology (DICT) extended the deadline to 25 Jul 2023.

 What to know about the SIM Card Registration Act